 If you put your participants into breakout rooms, you can’t expect great conversations online to break out automatically.
-They might, but equally might not.
-And this is an instance where you need to take even more care in an online world than when facilitating at a f-2-f conference or workshop event.
-In the latter, there’s…
+This is where you need to take even more care in an online world than when facilitating at a f-2-f conference or workshop..

-This week a group of us re-watched, via a Facebook Watch Party, one of the most impactful talks ever given at an Applied Improvisation Network (AIN) Conference.
-It was Pablo Suarez speaking about adapting what we know (i.e. improvisation) to the field of disaster preparedness.
+This week a group of us re-watched, via Facebook, one of the most impactful talks ever given at an Applied Improvisation Network Conference.
+Pablo Suarez spoke about adapting what we know (i.e. improvisation) to the field of disaster preparedness.

-If you are stuck with a problem or want to generate new ideas for a project, here’s a great activity to prompt fresh thinking.
-It’s also a handy way to banish writers’ block.
-Here’s what I wrote in a recent workshop, led by Trevor Day for the AMED Writers Group.
-Trevor provided a selection of objects for us on a table.
+If you are stuck with a problem or want to generate new ideas for a project, here’s a great activity to prompt fresh thinking..

 Paul Jackson Associates Limited.
 A registered company in England and Wales.
 Company Number 09564618.
 VAT Number GB 213 379812.
 Registered Address 10 Greville House, Lower Road, Harrow on the Hill, Middlesex, HA2 0HB.
 Postal Address 34a Clarence Road, St Albans, Hertfordshire, AL1 4NG Telephone 01727 843 820 Mobile 07973 953 586